NeilAllen/ruby_rails/Deploying-with-rbenv.md

 Setting up rbenv on a production server is exactly the same as in development.
 Some considerations for a hypothetical deployment strategy:

-* It is suggested that there is a single user for deployment, e.g. "app" user
+* It is suggested that there is a single user for deployment, e.g. an "app" user.
-* `RBENV_ROOT` is at the default location: `~app/.rbenv`
+* `RBENV_ROOT` is at the default location: `~app/.rbenv`.
-* Ruby versions are either installed or symlinked to `~app/.rbenv/versions`
+* Ruby versions are either installed under or symlinked to `~app/.rbenv/versions`.
-* rbenv version 0.4 or greater is recommended.

-Users of Chef or Puppet may find these projects useful:
+Chef and Puppet users may find these projects useful:

 * [chef-rbenv][], [chef-ruby_build][]
 * [puppet-rbenv][]

 ## Ensure consistent PATH for processes

-Interactive, non-interactive shells, cron jobs, and similar processes for the "app" user all must ensure that rbenv is present in the PATH:
+Interactive and non-interactive shells, cron jobs, and similar processes for the "app" user all must ensure that [[rbenv shims are prepended to PATH|How to edit path]]:

-    export PATH=~/.rbenv/shims:~/.rbenv/bin:"$PATH"
+    export PATH=~/.rbenv/shims:"$PATH"

 ## App bundles and binstubs